Key takeaways

 |---|---|

-| Financial Health | Unknown — solo open-source project |
+| Financial Health | Unknown — solo open-source project, funding not publicly disclosed |

-| Market Position | Early — very new entrant |
+| Market Position | Early — niche entrant with no public community traction |

-| Long-term Outlook | Uncertain — promising technical foundation but very early |
+| Long-term Outlook | Uncertain — strong technical foundation, but the two-month feature freeze raises abandonment risk |

 Bottom Line